Prediabetes occurs when the level of sugar (glucose) in your blood is too high, but not high enough to be called

 How to Help Prevent Diabetes

 Your provider will talk with you about your condition and your risks from prediabetes.
 To help you prevent diabetes, your provider will likely suggest certain lifestyle changes:

 - Eat healthy foods.
-This includes whole grains, lean proteins, low-fat dairy, and plenty of fruits and vegetables.
-Watch portion sizes and avoid sweets and fried foods.
+This includes whole grains, lean proteins, low-fat dairy, and plenty of vegetables.
+Watch portion sizes and avoid sweets, fried foods, and excessive amount of fruits.

 - Lose weight.
 Just a small weight loss can make a big difference in your health.
 For example, your provider may suggest that you lose about 5% to 7% of your body weight.
 So, if you weigh 200 pounds (90 kilograms), to lose 7% your goal would be to lose about 14 pounds (6.3 kilograms).
 Your provider may suggest a diet, or you can join a program to help you lose weight.

 - Get more exercise.
 Aim to get at least 30 to 60 minutes of moderate exercise at least 5 days a week.
 This can include brisk walking, riding your bike, or swimming.
 You can also break up exercise into smaller sessions throughout the day.
 Take the stairs instead of the elevator.
 Even small amounts of activity count toward your weekly goal.

 - Take medicines as directed.
 Your provider may prescribe metformin to reduce the chance that your prediabetes will progress to diabetes.
 Depending on your other risk factors for heart disease, your provider may also prescribe medicines to lower your blood cholesterol level or blood pressure.

 You can't tell that you have prediabetes because it has no symptoms.
 The only way to know is through a blood test.
 Your provider will test your blood sugar if you are at risk for diabetes.
 The risk factors for prediabetes are the same as those for type 2 diabetes.

-You should get tested for prediabetes if you are age 45 or older.
-If you are younger than 45, you should get tested if you are overweight or obese and have one or more of these risk factors:
+You should get tested for prediabetes if you are age 35 or older.
+If you are younger than 35, ask your provider if you should get tested if you are overweight or obese and have one or more of these risk factors:

 - A previous diabetes test showing diabetes risk